Quantum List Decoding of Classical Block Codes of Polynomially Small Rate from Quantumly Corrupted Codewords: Quantum List Decoding

-Classical list decoding, which was rooted in the late 1950s by Elias \cite{Eli57} and Wozencraft \cite{Woz58}, has drawn significant attention since Sudan's \cite{Sud97} discovery of an efficient list decoding algorithm for Reed-Solomon codes beyond its ``traditional'' error-correction radius.
-List decoding has since then found useful applications to cryptography as well as complexity theory (see, \eg a survey article \cite{Sud00}).
+Classical list decoding, whose notion is attributed to Elias \cite{Eli57} and Wozencraft \cite{Woz58} in late 1950s, has recently drawn significant attention after Sudan's \cite{Sud97} discovery of an efficient list-decoding algorithm for well-studied Reed-Solomon codes beyond its ``traditional'' error-correction radius.
+List decoding has since then found useful applications to cryptography as well as computational complexity theory (see, \eg survey articles of Sudan \cite{Sud00} and Trevisan \cite{Tre04}).
+For a wider range of applications to, in particular, quantum computations, an introduction of quantum analogue of such list decoding is an inevitable consequence.